Lima Memorial Health System Logo

 How to Prepare for the Test

 Certain medicines may affect the results of this test.
 Your health care provider will tell you if you need to stop taking any medicines.
-DO NOT stop any medicine before talking to your provider.
+Do not stop any medicine before talking to your provider.

 Medicines that can affect renin measurements include: